Elijah10000/SAP-CA2-example-repo/README.md

-//The name of this branch is called 'main'.
+//The name of this branch is called 'secure'.